 You should call an attorney if you disagree with what your doctor is telling you.

-Doctors are running a business, and in the workers compensation system the insurance company is the hand that feeds them.
+Doctors are running a business, and in the workers' compensation system, the insurance company is the hand that feeds them.
 They will hesitate to bite that hand by recommending too much or too expensive treatment.
 While the vast major of doctors will act in your best medical interest, you should take all statements and recommendations with a grain of salt.
 You know your body and you know if something is still wrong.
 Just because a doctor has told you that there is nothing more that can be done and no further treatment is necessary that does not mean that nothing can be done and that no more treatment is possible.
 You have a right to change physicians one time over the life of your claim.
 You can also have your attorney conference with the doctor to substantiate his opinions.
 Either way, if you do not like what you hear from your doctor, contact an attorney immediately and see what your options include.

 You should call an attorney immediately if the insurance company starts talking to you about settlement.

-Experienced attorney are familiar with settlement values for different injuries and treatment courses and can advise whether the amount you are being offered is fair or too low.
+Experienced attorneys are familiar with settlement values for different injuries and treatment courses and can advise whether the amount you are being offered is fair or too low.
 There are issues which must be considered like taking Medicare’s interest into account if you are applying for Social Security Disability or closing in on retirement age.
 There are also issues like outstanding liens, child support arrearages, and continuations of benefits that can come up and need to be addressed by someone familiar with the system.
 If you are considering settlement you should not hesitate to call and speak with an attorney.

 Just because your Florida Workers’ Compensation claim has not been denied does not mean that you do not need to speak with a qualified attorney.
 There are gray areas throughout claims that required good counsel and knowing your rights and options.
 I have been practicing workers compensation law in Florida since 2004 and have represented both insurance companies and injured workers.
-I now exclusively represent injured workers and protect them from a system that is tilted in the insurance companies favor.
+I now exclusively represent injured workers and protect them from a system that is tilted in the insurance company's favor.

 Call, email or simply join our mailing list if you would like to know more about Florida Workers’ Compensation Law or set an appointment to ask questions.
 Our initial appointments are always free and the sooner you call the sooner we can start avoiding those pitfalls together.